zramsay/eris-cli/docs/specs/index.md

 Action definition files are formatted in `yaml` and default file is `epm.yaml`.

-Examples of eris job definition files are available in the jobs_fixtures directory.
+Examples of job definition files are available in the jobs_fixtures directory.

 [Read the Jobs Specification &nbsp;<i class="fa fa-chevron-circle-right" aria-hidden="true"></i>](/docs/specs/jobs_specification)